-You identify a core set update by use of the -i (instance) and -g (group) flags.
-The first flag identifies the Mya instance that will host the channels, obtaining and storing the channels control system values.
+You identify a core set update by use of the -c (core) and -g (group) flags.
+Additionally you may provide the -i flag, which will identify the Mya instance that will host the channels; obtaining and storing the channels control system values.
 This does not have to be the Mya Master instance.
 The master instance database does get updated because it contains information about all channels being archived.
 It gets the master instance specification from the chosen Mya deployment.
 You specify an instance by host name, which must not include domain information, so "opsmya1" is used instead of "opsmya1.acc.jlab.org".

 The group flag indicates which archive group you want the channel to be referenced by.
 You can create a new group by giving a name that does not already exist; when doing so you will be prompted to confirm you want to create a new archive group.
 You may request channels that already exist, though this is best restricted to those that are only in the core set.
 Your new group will just share references to the channels being archived.
 This is a good way to make small specialty group.
 You may have a large group having references to all BPM channels.
 You could then make a NL_BPM group that references just North LINAC BPMs.
-When you use the utility in this way, the instance you specify really doesn't matter since no new channels are added the set; just references in the master instance are created.
-You still need to provide a valid instance however.
+When you use the utility in this way, there is no need to specify a Mya instance.